newrelic/newrelic-telemetry-sdk-node/README.md

 ## Key Concepts

-The Telemetry SDK provider you, the end-user-programmer, with a _Client_ that sends _Spans_ or _Metrics_ to New Relic.
+The Telemetry SDK provides you, the end-user-programmer, with a _Client_ that sends _Spans_ or _Metrics_ to New Relic.
 Individual Metrics and Spans are collected together into batches (via a _MetricBatch_ or _SpanBatch_ object), and clients send these batches.

 In addition to the examples below, the [integration tests](https://github.com/newrelic/newrelic-telemetry-sdk-node/tree/master/tests/integration) contains a number of examples that show how clients, metrics, spans, and batches are all used.